 #6 ZAKYNTHOS, BETWEEN BEACHES AND TURTLES

-Evoked by Homer in his Illiad, Zakynthos – also called Zakynthos – is endowed with breathtaking landscapes.
-Between mountains, dizzy peaks and sublime beaches, you will not know where to put your eyes!
+Evoked by Homer in his Illiad, Zakynthos – also called Zante – is endowed with breathtaking landscapes and natural beauty.
+Between mountains, dizzy peaks and sublime beaches, you will not know where to look!
 Of course, it is the Shipwreck Beach, enclosed between two cliffs, which wins all the trophies.
-Stained by turquoise waters, it contains a shipwreck that you surely will not get enough of!
+Stained by turquoise waters, it contains a shipwreck that perfect for exploration.

 #7- IKARIA, THE RED ISLAND